Facebook Twitter LinkedIn Youtube whatsapp Start Planning for your Financial goals

 Fees & Charges associated with Mutual Funds:

-Depending on the type of the fund, there are taxes associated with capital gains associated with the sale of mutual funds
+Depending on the type of the fund, there are also capital gains taxes applicable when you redeem the investment.

 Types of Mutual Funds: